 You can always make more and drink it over time.
 It tells you how much to use for one to eight cups.

 Cinnamon tea is naturally caffeine-free, so you can even enjoy it in the evening.
-But, if you’d like a little caffeine-boost too, try this Cinnamon Spice Black Tea.
+But, if you’d like a little caffeine-boost too and want to learn a spicier way of how to make black tea for weight loss, try this Cinnamon Spice Black Tea.

 - 1 cinnamon stick or teaspoon ground cinnamon

 - 1 black tea bag

 - 8 oz.
 (236 ml) of boiling water

 - Optional: sweetener, unsweetened almond milk, lemon or orange slice

 Get my “Fire Tea” recipe that banishes late-night sugar cravings (and will replace your wine habit)!

 Summary of Cinnamon Tea Benefits